Guam Country Summary

 World Bank: Control of Corruption Percentile Rank | 83 |

-Guam, as an unincorporated territory of the United States, operates within a framework where corruption is not seen as a significant risk for foreign investors.
-While the U.S. market is competitive and offers numerous business opportunities, companies must navigate a complex bureaucracy and comply with extensive anti-corruption laws, including the Foreign Corrupt Practices Act (FCPA).
-Although facilitation payments and minimal value gifts are permitted under certain conditions, they can still lead to violations of other anti-corruption regulations.
+Guam, as an unincorporated territory of the United States, operates under the same legal framework that governs business practices in the US.
+Corruption is not seen as a significant risk for foreign investors, although companies must navigate a complex bureaucracy and comply with extensive anti-corruption laws, including the Foreign Corrupt Practices Act (FCPA).
+While the US market is competitive and offers numerous opportunities, businesses should be cautious of compliance requirements and the active enforcement of anti-corruption legislation.

 Economy